Updated: Mar 30, 2022

-Today's article will be a bit different than my previous pieces on Virtual Reality, so I figured I'd go ahead and provide a disclaimer right up front: I don't consider myself to be an expert in data analytics or advertising.
-Rather, with this piece I'd like to introduce these subjects in the hope of encouraging curiosity, discussion, and perhaps even further brainstorming and research on some of the new ways in which immersive media can be leveraged to enhance or further inform our understanding of concepts like productivity, effectiveness, and efficiency.
+Today's article will be a bit different than my previous pieces on Virtual Reality, so I figured I'd go ahead and provide a disclaimer right up front: I don't consider myself to be an expert in advertising.
+Rather, with this piece I'd like to introduce these subjects in the hope of encouraging curiosity, discussion, and perhaps even further brainstorming and research on some of the new ways in which immersive technology and the data it produces can be leveraged to enhance or further inform our understanding of concepts like productivity, effectiveness, and efficiency.

 Nearly all of my conversations with colleagues and clients involving marketing, advertising, and promotional Virtual Reality applications eventually wind their way to a discussion on what is, in essence, the crux of the commercial/enterprise VR matter: given how new the technology is and how little data we have to dissect, how do we quantify the business value of a Virtual Reality experience?
 It's a question that cuts right to the quick, and its usually a matter of seconds before any savvy client (no matter how enamored with your proposed experience) will want to have answered.
 With Virtual Reality, selling the excitement is easy; selling the actual product is an entirely different matter.